Dolgarek/Mzoo_Clicker/README.md

 Dunno why i'm actually typping this since no one should ever be reading this but meh

-If anyone appart from read this please close my computer and return it to me i surely forgave it somewhere.
+If anyone appart from read this please close my computer and return it to me i surely forgot it somewhere.